By: Marigrace McKay on May 19th, 2017

 Well, for starters, it is good for an individual's mental health and 2) it boosts the economy.

-- 84% of managers surveyed agree that when employees take time off, they return to work with improved focus and creativity.
+Another benefit is when employees take time off, they return to work with improved focus and creativity.
 Improved focus and creativity contribute to enthusiasm, good teamwork, quality of work to name a few.
 These attributes are exactly what employers need and want from their workforce.

 What we have found is for many company cultures where the ‘nose to the grindstone’ becomes the norm, they actually end up reaping negative consequences over time.
-These consequences show up in several ways: quality mistakes, inaccurate problem solving, weak relationships and communications, impatience and fatigue are some examples.
-Then my colleagues and I at Helios tend to be brought in to help our clients improve their employee engagement and organization development experiences.

 How to Encourage Employees to Use Their Vacation Time